 :::

-To raise domestic pay levels and improve standards of living, the government has adjusted the national minimum wage every year since 2016.
-Additional measures include increasing individual income tax deductions; improving pay transparency; and raising the salaries of military personnel, civil servants and public school teachers to stimulate comparable salary increases in the private sector.
+To raise domestic pay levels, the government has, since May 2016, implemented several measures, including increasing individual income tax deductions, improving pay transparency, and raising the salaries of military personnel, civil servants and public school teachers to stimulate comparable salary increases in the private sector.
+Moreover, to safeguard the basic welfare of low-income workers, the government approved an increase to the national basic wage for eight consecutive years through 2024.

 Go Top Close menu